 It is often the case that one person will benefit from overlays of one colour, and lenses of another colour.
 If lenses are to be worn, it is important that a separate professional assessment is carried out.
-There are essentially two approaches to testing for coloured lenses.
+There are two widespread approaches to testing for coloured lenses.
 One is carried out by a specialist optometrist using the "Intuitive colorimeter", a piece of equipment designed by Professor Arnold Wilkins in conjunction with the Medical Research Council and marketed by Cerium Visual Technologies, which will identify precisely the chromaticity of the illumination of a piece of text most effective in increasing reading speed, giving a measurement that is then used in prescribing tinted lenses.
-A list of recommended optometrists who test for coloured lenses with the Intuitive Colorimeter is included in the appendix
+A list of recommended optometrists who test for coloured lenses with the Intuitive Colorimeter can be found here

 A different approach is used by the Irlen Institute, working through a selection of lenses combining different coloured layers to arrive at an optimum tint.
 The system was developed by Helen Irlen under a U.S. federal research grant from 1980-1985.
 Both systems have their supporters and detractors.
 There is no doubt that coloured lenses, either from the Irlen or Wilkins systems, are of great benefit to a significant number of people.
 However it is also true to say, as has already been mentioned, that many children do not benefit from their lenses as much as they might as they can resist wearing them, particularly as they get older.
 An Optometrist's assessment is only free under the NHS in Scotland.

 To conclude, the following observations can be made:

 - Visual Stress is a reality for about 30% of the population.
 It can cause headaches, migraines, reading discomfort and distortion of text that can vary from mild to so severe that reading is seriously impaired or even prevented.

 - Visual dyslexia needs to be objectively observed.
 Most sufferers are not aware that their experience of reading differs from that of other people.
 Fortunately, behaviour associated with visual stress can be quite easy to spot.